 range you included (methods).

 We have spelled out the theoretical range (60 μm and larger -- in principle particles that take up the entire field of view of the camera could be seen).
-We also indicte that we actually focus only on the 100um and larger range, with the upper bound of particles considered a function of their scarcity.
+We also indicate that we actually focus only on the 100um and larger range, with the upper bound of particles considered a function of their scarcity.
 We now explicitly indicate that we did not truncate an “upper bound” for our particles in this analysis, because our negative binomial based statistics are robust to under sampling of large particles.

 We write in the Particle Size measurements section

-“The instrument is capable of observing smaller particles (down to 60 μm), but these tend to be underestemated and so are excluded from the analysis.
+“The instrument is capable of observing smaller particles (down to 60 μm), but these tend to be underestimated and so are excluded from the analysis.
 The instrument can in principle also measure larger particles (up to the field of view of the camera), though these tend to be scarce enough to be not detected.
 In this paper, we do not have an upper size cut-off for our analysis and rather implement statistics that are robust to non-detection of scarce large particles (section 5.5.1)”

 Additionally, although 5% of the particles are identified as zooplankton,